klappi-s/ippl-frk/VISUALISATION.md

 mkdir catalyst-build
 cd catalyst-build
 ccmake ../catalyst
-# here you open intial cmake configuration window, press c [cofigure] once, press e[exit] once after initial configuration has been done, now change the settings:
+# here you open initial CMake configuration window, press c [configure] once, press e [exit] once after initial configuration has been done, now change the settings:
 # 1. CATALYST_USE_MPI turn ON
 # 2. CMAKE_INSTALL_PREFIX, sets a path to install folder   /usr/local
 #                          you might have to/can overwrite these: /.../catalyst-install
-# then press 1. c [configure] 2. e[exit] 3. g[generate], and then you should have exited the ccmake menu back to console
+# then press 1. c [configure] 2. e [exit] 3. g [generate], and then you should have exited the ccmake menu back to console

 cmake --build .
 cmake --install .